Koha

 Background

-Otago Polytechnic Limited representatives may give appropriate koha on behalf of their respective activity to preserve the Polytechnic’s recognition of tikaka Māori.
+Otago Polytechnic representatives may give appropriate koha on behalf of their respective activity to preserve the Polytechnic’s recognition of tikaka Māori.

 Compliance

-Treaty of Waitangi Act 1975, and subsequent amendments
+Treaty of Waitangi Act 1975, and subsequent amendments.

 Definitions